moldypenguins/Gandalf/CONTRIBUTING.md

 # Contribution Guidelines

-## Creating a new pull request
-Please make sure to include the following information
+When creating a new pull request, please make sure to include the following information:
 1. General summary of changes made